rufatkiu/spotsearch/docs/dev/reST.rst

 .. sidebar:: KISS_ and readability_

-   Instead of defining more and more roles, we at searx encourage our contributors to follow principles like KISS_ and readability_.
+   Instead of defining more and more roles, we at SearXNG encourage our contributors to follow principles like KISS_ and readability_.

-We at searx are using reStructuredText (aka reST_) markup for all kind of documentation, with the builders from the Sphinx_ project a HTML output is generated and deployed at :docs:`github.io <.>`.
+We at SearXNG are using reStructuredText (aka reST_) markup for all kind of documentation, with the builders from the Sphinx_ project a HTML output is generated and deployed at :docs:`github.io <.>`.
 For build prerequisites read :ref:`docs build`.

 The source files of Searx's documentation are located at :origin:`docs`.
-Sphinx assumes source files to be encoded in UTF-8 by defaul.
+Sphinx assumes source files to be encoded in UTF-8 by default.
 Run :ref:`make docs.live
 <make docs.live>` to build HTML while editing.

 .. sidebar:: Further reading